 This Office has no authority to review issues beyond its jurisdiction.
-1 Therefore, issues regarding jurisdiction may be raised at any time during the course of the proceeding.
-2 Because Employee has the burden of proof in issues of jurisdiction, I find that, by not providing a response to the July 24th and August 7th Orders, Employee has failed to meet his burden of proof in this matter.
-And for this reason, I am unable to address the factual merits, if any, of this matter.
+Therefore, issues regarding jurisdiction may be raised at any time during the course of the proceeding.
+Employee was given an opportunity to address the jurisdictional issue in this matter, but failed to do so.
+Employee's failure to provide a response to the July 17th and August 20th Orders may be considered as an admission that this Office lacks jurisdiction in this matter.
+Consequently, I find that Employee has failed to meet his burden of proof in this matter.

-Additionally, OEA Rule 621.13 grants an AJ the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.4 In addition to OEA Rule 621.3(b)-(c), this Office has consistently held that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission and not informing this Office of a change of address which results in correspondence being returned.5 Both the July 24th and August 7th Orders advised Employee that failure to comply could result in sanctions, including dismissal.
+Additionally, OEA Rule 621.13 grants an Administrative Judge ("AJ")the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.4 In addition to OEA Rule 621.3(b), this Office has consistently held that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission.5 Both the July 17th and August 20th Orders advised Employee that failure to comply could result in sanctions, including dismissal.
 Employee did not provide a written response to either Order.
 Both were required for a proper resolution of this matter on its merits.
 Therefore, the undersigned concludes that Employee's failure to prosecute his appeal is a violation of OEA Rule 621.
 Accordingly, the undersigned finds that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office and this represents another reason why this appeal should be dismissed.